 Data Protection is the safeguarding of the privacy rights of individuals in relation to the processing of personal information, in both paper and electronic format.

-Our new Data Protection Notice, which is effective from 25th May 2018, can be found below.
-Alternatively, you can get a copy by contacting our Customer Service team on 1800 93 92 44 / email@example.com, by dropping into your nearest KBC Hub or by downloading the PDF here
+Our new Data Protection Notice, which is effective from 22nd August 2019, can be found below.
+Alternatively, you can get a copy by contacting our Customer Service team on 1800 93 92 44 / email@example.com or by dropping into your nearest KBC Hub.

 At KBC your privacy is very important to us.
 It is one of our fundamental responsibilities as a bank to ensure that we protect the information entrusted to us by you.